thingsapart/3dp_filamentpusher/README.md

 # Filament "Pre-Extruder" for 3D-printers

+## Why?

+The idea is to overcome the friction in the reverse bowden and spool holder that the main extruder has to work against by pre-feeding the main extruder.

+## What is it?

 An open-source Klipper-enabled filament-pushing "pre-extruder".

-The idea is to overcome the friction in the reverse bowden and spool holder by pre-feeding the main extruder.
+## How?

 The implementation is via a bunch of Klipper Macros and "[extruder_stepper]" that's linked to the main extruder.